johndimm/imdb-filter-panel/README.md

 - sends updated input masks down to each filter
 - filters recompute their local counts over their own items

-Improvements:
+Next steps:

-- The document masks could be literal bitmasks, in which case the code to calculate the intersection of output masks is just a bitwise AND.
+- The document masks could be implemented as bitmasks, in which case the code to calculate the intersection of output masks is just a bitwise AND.
+This would be a better approach, but I'm not sure it would produce a noticeable improvement on 5,000 items.

+- Handle larger datasets by using the database to create document masks and match them to the data.
+I would expect this to be less snappy but still have good performance.